european-dynamics-rnd/Circuloos-integration/README.md

 ### 3.2 Integration with CIRCULOOS data platform

-Prior to any interaction with the CIRCULOOS data platform each component needs to get the a BEARER token from the CIRCULOOS Keycload.
+Prior to any interaction with the CIRCULOOS data platform each component needs to get a BEARER token from the CIRCULOOS Keycloak.
 Detailed examples can be found in https://github.com/european-dynamics-rnd/circuloos-data-platform/tree/master/commands_URL

 |Component                                  |ShortName|